platformsh/platformsh-docs/src/development/variables.md

 display_errors = On
 ```

 This feature is primarily useful to override debug configuration on development environments, such as enabling errors or configuring the XDebug extension.
-For applying a configuration setting to all environments, or to vary them between different PHP containers in the same project, use a custom `php.ini` file in your repository.
+For applying a configuration setting to all environments, or to vary them between different PHP containers in the same project, specify the variables in the `.platform.app.yaml` file for your application.
 See the [PHP configuration page](/languages/php.md#custom-phpini) for more information.

 ### Drupal-specific variables